-- Details of the location and area (eg hectarage) of the crop that will need to be treated and how the supply of the product and treatment of the crop will be controlled to ensure that it is limited;
+- Details of the location and area (for example, hectarage) of the crop that will need to be treated and how the supply of the product and treatment of the crop will be controlled to ensure that it is limited

-- Data or cases to address the risk assessment in order to minimise risks to consumers, operators and the environment.
+- Data or cases to address the risk assessment in order to minimise risks to consumers, non-dietary human exposure and the environment

 Points 2 to 10 must be detailed in the application form CRD9 but further additional supporting information can be submitted as supplementary documents.

-Where there is no existing information on the active substance e.g. where an active substance is new to the EU, then HSE will not progress an emergency application because of the volume of evaluation work required to meet the requirements of Article 53.
+Where there is no existing information on the active substance, for example where an active substance is new, then HSE will not progress an emergency application because of the volume of evaluation work required to meet the requirements of Article 53.

 HSE recognises that many applicants do not always have access to the information and data supporting the authorised product being cited in the emergency application.
 Applicants should always seek advice and assistance from the authorisation holder and data owner in order to complete the section in the CRD9 form relating to the risk assessment.

 Note: in rare circumstances, HSE may complete the risk assessment at the request of the applicant.
 HSE will charge accordingly for this extra work.
 We will not do this routinely but only in exceptional circumstances.
 These will be considered on a case by case basis.